pbeens/Data-Analysis/FAQ.md

 This will install or upgrade all the packages to their latest versions.

-# What are some good websites for open data?
+# What are some good websites for Open Data?

 Open data websites are online platforms that provide access to data that is **free** to use, reuse, or share⁴.
 Open data can come from various sources, such as governments, organizations, research institutions, and individuals⁴.
 Some examples of open data websites are: